 Use a summery theme

 For many of your customers, Memorial Day weekend is the start of their summer.
 The weather is getting warmer and many of them will not have to go to school or work.
-Your subscribers will be looking to update their summer wardrobe and book holidays, so the more you highlight this in your email campaign using a summery theme, the more likely they are to click.
+Your subscribers will have summer and sun on the brain, so the more you highlight this in your email campaign using a summery theme, the more likely they are to click.

 This cute and summery design from Revolve is a clever way to inspire your customers to start shopping for the summer.